TeamPuzel/SonicEngine/README.md

 The minimum I will definitely make:
 - The first and most iconic Sonic level, Act 1 of Green Hill Zone from the first game.
 - Make sure the code can compile in C++17 mode.
-- Ensure it compiles with broken compilers like MSVC which can *crash* while parsing labels.
-Pathetic.
-It also runs out of memory without horrible hacks.
-I would never rely on such low quality and proprietary software in a serious project :)
+- Hot reloading of game object classes at runtime (really cool).
+- Try to ensure it compiles with sad compilers like MSVC.

 If I have the time I will also make:
 - Act 2 and 3 since they share most of their assets with the first stage.
 (Spoke too soon, the physics were hard to implement)